Associate's vs. Bachelor's Degrees

-Associate's degree programs are 2-year programs that may prepare students for a career or to transfer into a bachelor's degree program.
-Bachelor's degree programs are usually 4-year courses of study available at colleges and universities that provide more advanced study in a particular major.
+Associate's degree programs are two-year programs that may prepare students for a career or to transfer into a bachelor's degree program.
+Bachelor's degree programs are usually four-year courses of study available at colleges and universities that provide more advanced study in a particular major.